Saint-Barthélemy affair: Blockade of Saint-Barthélemy

 On the 8th of May, local authorities took control of an abandoned pirate ship that had washed ashore.
 Pirates had abandoned it after being pursued by a French naval squadron.
 The same day, French the squadron chased an additional ship into the waters of Saint-Barthelemy.
 The French attempted to enter Swedish waters but were fired upon by Fort Gustavia, forcing them to leave.
 The pirate ship, while flying an American flag, was in fact a Portuguese vessel that had been captured by Artigas' privateers.
 Saint-Barthelemy's court decided to return the stolen goods found on the ship to their owners and informed the Portuguese consulate that the goods could be picked up in Porto.

 Norderling sought to make this court decision clear to the French fleet.
-However, the French, angery at having been fired upon, decided to blockade shipping in and from Saint-Barthelemy in the coming few days.
+However, the French, angry at having been fired upon, decided to blockade shipping in and from Saint-Barthelemy in the coming few days.

 The blockade continued until the 31st of May, when the French attacked a British brig that was trying to enter the harbor.
 The brig received support from Fort Gustavia, which again fired upon the French.
 The French were temporarily forced back but soon engaged the British again.
 During the second attack, a Frenchman died due to wounds received from a cannonball fired from the fort, and another lost his arm due to the same shot.

 The following day, additional French ships arrived.
 However, the commander of the force had come to make peace, ending the blockade after talks with Norderling.